Academic-Labbook/alp/ssl-alp/README.txt

 == Description ==
 Please also visit [our website](https://alp.attackllama.com/)!

-Academic Labbook Plugin (ALP) provides a lightweight but powerful set of tools on top of core WordPress to allow researchers to write about their work, leveraging the powerful WordPress platform.
+Academic Labbook Plugin (ALP) provides a powerful set of tools on top of core WordPress to allow researchers to write about their work, leveraging the powerful WordPress platform.
 With ALP, you can benefit from WordPress's post compositition, tagging and categorisation, media management and